 I always clean the nesting box out after each brood leaves, and sometimes the pairs will build a second nest on top of the first or in a new location.
 I’m always left wondering if the same Bluebirds return to my nesting boxes every year, as they can live for up to a decade.

-To capture this particular image, I had set up my Canon EOS 7D Mark II camera resting on a bean bag draped over the open window of my pickup.
-I was using a Canon EF 100-400 mm f/4.5-5.6L IS II lens.
-I was shooting in aperture priority mode (AV) with a shutter speed of 1/250 of a second at f5.6 and the ISO at 800.
-I had also enabled single point, continuous auto focus with evaluative metering and set the white balance on auto.
+To capture this particular image, I had set up my Canon EOS 7D Mark II camera on a bean bag draped over the open window of my pickup truck.
+The lens I used was a Canon EF 100-400 mm f/4.5-5.6L IS II, with my camera set to aperture priority mode (AV) and a shutter speed of 1/250 of a second at f5.6 and the ISO at 800.
+I had also enabled single point, continuous autofocus with evaluative metering and set the white balance on auto.

 If you’re interested in seeing more of my Eastern Bluebird photography setup, you can find it here: My Eastern Bluebird Photography Setup.
 The birds are accustomed to my vehicle, which makes photographing them from inside the pickup a breeze.